Attendance

 Graduate

-The final examination may be related to a project, research, methodological or internship activity at an industrial structure, public research institutions or at the university's own laboratories.
-The final examination consists of the presentation and discussion of a project with original features and a written report supervised by a lecturer.
-The work carried out must demonstrate that the student has achieved a mastery of Data Science methodologies and/or their application in a specific sector at a level of competence in line with the requirements imposed by technological innovation processes.
-The final examination will be set up in such a way as to constitute an important credential for the graduate's entry into the working environment.
+The final exam consists of the presentation and discussion of an original project accompanied by a written dissertation supervised by a faculty advisor.
+The work must demonstrate that the student has achieved mastery of Data Science methodologies and/or their application within a specific domain, at a level of competence consistent with the demands of technological innovation processes.

 The final examination (24 CFU) consists of the discussion before a Commission, appointed by the Course Chair, of a Master's thesis, consisting of a document written in English, presenting the results of an original study conducted on a problem of an applied, experimental or research nature.